AoE2 · LLM Arena

 just arena-ui-dev

-Browse to http://localhost:5173.
-Pick a run from the left sidebar.
+Browse to http://localhost:5173. / redirects to /runs; pick a run from the left sidebar.

 just arena-web-dev resolves to python -m arena_web --port 8000 (apps/api/src/__main__.py). just arena-ui-dev runs bun install (idempotent) then bun run dev.
-Both recipes are in justfile:138 and :165.

 Watching a run live (cross-process)